telefonicaid/fiware-orion/doc/manuals/user/forbidden_characters.md

 or metadata name/type) which are described in the "Field syntax restrictions" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable).

-## Custom payload special treatment
+## Custom payload and heaers special treatment

 NGSIv2 provides a templating mechanism for subscriptions which allows to generate custom notifications (see "Custom notifications" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable)).
 Forbidden characters restrictions apply to the `httpCustom.payload` field in NGSIv2 API operations, such as POST /v2/subscription or GET /v2/subscriptions.
+The same restrictions apply to the header values in `httpCustom.headers`.

-However, at notification time, any URL encoded characters in `httpCustom.payload` are decoded.
+However, at notification time, any URL encoded characters in `httpCustom.payload` or in the values of `httpCustom.headers` are decoded.

 Example: